Bayside, Worthing: 2017 revised scheme

 Roffey appointed new architects, Allies and Morrison, in November 2015.
 The 141-home scheme with a new seafront square, cafe and 620 m2 of commercial space was approved by Worthing Borough Council in January 2017.
 Bayside Vista is a 15-storey tower while Bayside Horizon is much lower and fronts Brighton Road.
 Once approved, Peter Bottomley, MP for Worthing West called for a Government inquiry into the plans but the Secretary of State for Housing, Communities and Local Government, Sajid Javid declined the request to intervene.

 Architecture

 Designed to act as a counterpoint to the horizontal massing of the adjacent Splashpoint Leisure Centre, Bayside acts as a marker of the start of the town centre esplanade and beach, with a lantern-like structure.
 According to Ben Cheal of Roffey Homes, the design from Allies and Morrison incorporates features from historic buildings in Worthing.
 Writing in the Architects' Journal, Ella Braidwood called the overall design of Bayside 'playful' and described the Bayside Vista tower as 'curvaceous'.

+The tower won the 2023 Building Beauty Awards held by the Royal Fine Arts Commission Trust.
+The 'impressive' building was praised for its references to local Regency architecture while creating 'an original and powerful landmark'.
+It was described as 'a worthy replacement for the depressing 1960s swimming pool that previously occupied the site' and 'bookends the seafront terraces of Regency Worthing, harmonising with their white stucco while steering clear of weak historicism'.
+This award meant the tower represented the UK for the International Building Beauty Prize at the 2023 World Architecture Festival in Singapore.

 Bayside Social

 Masterchef winner Kenny Tutt opened his second Worthing restaurant, called Bayside Social at Bayside in 2021.
+The restaurant was closed on 15 April 2023, with the owners blaming 'rising costs' and the 'long-lasting effects of COVID-19 on hospitality businesses'.